Scarce map of the southwestern part of Hong Kong Island and Lamma Island, first published by the British Admiralty in 1904.

 The pencil notes add the names Deep Water Bay and Repulse Bay.

-The lighthouse on Green Island, accross from Mount Davis is shown.
+The lighthouse on Green Island, across from Mount Davis is shown.
 Across the Channel, a bit of the town plan now the west end of Belcher Road is shown, with a Rope Works and Gov't Wharf.
 Outside the town's streets, a "Plague Hospital," and Cattle Market appear west of Reservoir.

 At Taiho Wan (Telegraph Bay), a Good landing place, Misson College, Monatery and Dairy farm are shown.